sakaiproject/sakai/samigo/docs/README.import_export.txt

   g.
 High security IP address settings are now retained.
 SAK-1873.
   h.
 Correct answers in multiple choice questions with more than four answers.
 Answers after the fourth now preserve their correctness on export.
 SAK-2766.
+  i.
+Multiple choice single correct and multiple correct questions now retain answer-specific feedback.
+SAK-2777.
   KNOWN ISSUES IN THIS VERSION:
   a.
 Non-breaking space will be used to supply absent text between blanks in fill-in-the-blank questions.
 SAK-1872.
   b.
-Multiple choice single correct and multiple correct questions lose answer-specific feedback.
-(Correct and incorrect feedback retained.)
-SAK-2777.
-  c.
 Blank space is lost in question text for the file upload question.
 (E.g. " Blank space is lost in question text. " becomes "Blank space is lost in question text.")
-  d.
+  c.
 More than two successive question marks in imported/exported questions will be lost (e.g. "Does this question have too many question marks?????") will reimport as "Does this question have too many question marks???").